Piezoelectric sensor: Sensor design

-Based on piezoelectric technology various physical quantities can be measured the most common are pressure and acceleration.
+Piezoelectric technology can measure various physical quantities, most commonly pressure and acceleration.
 For pressure sensors, a thin membrane and a massive base is used, ensuring that an applied pressure specifically loads the elements in one direction.
 For accelerometers, a seismic mass is attached to the crystal elements.
 When the accelerometer experiences a motion, the invariant seismic mass loads the elements according to Newton's second law of motion $F=m a$.

 The main difference in working principle between these two cases is the way they apply forces to the sensing elements.
 In a pressure sensor, a thin membrane transfers the force to the elements, while in accelerometers an attached seismic mass applies the forces.

 Sensors often tend to be sensitive to more than one physical quantity.
 Pressure sensors show false signal when they are exposed to vibrations.
 Sophisticated pressure sensors therefore use acceleration compensation elements in addition to the pressure sensing elements.
 By carefully matching those elements, the acceleration signal (released from the compensation element) is subtracted from the combined signal of pressure and acceleration to derive the true pressure information.

 Vibration sensors can also harvest otherwise wasted energy from mechanical vibrations.
 This is accomplished by using piezoelectric materials to convert mechanical strain into usable electrical energy.